Top Home Use

 The Bowflex M7 Max Trainer is a total-body, cross trainer that keeps your joints happy as you work out.

 Ellipticals were always designed to be low-intensity workout machines as compared to treadmills.
-But that might not be the case always.
+But that's not the case with the M7.

 If you find them too harsh on your joints, the M7 can give you the same intensity of workout minus the pain.
 In fact, a lot of sportsmen have switched over to the Max Trainers these days.